steph-ga/IBM-DS-Capstone-Project/README.md

 # IBM-DS-Capstone-Project
-This is the capstone project for the IBM Data Science certification.
+This contains all the work for the IBM Data Science certification.